MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Open **OrderProcessor.cs** and select the **CalculateOrderTotal** method.
 Submit this prompt:

     ```text
     Optimize the CalculateOrderTotal method to reduce redundant product lookups and improve calculation performance.
 Consider batch operations and caching strategies.
+Retain any existing artificial/simulated delays for "before and after" performance comparisons.
     ```

     Implement the suggested improvements, which should include: